 In this final section of Chapter 9 Hungerford discusses the Structure of Finite Groups.
 In the previous sections it has been mentioned that groups of order four are isomorphic to or and in this section Hungerford connects this idea to larger groups of prime order or order where p is prime.

 Conjugacy used here in Section 9.4 seems to be at least partially related to normal groups.
 For normal groups and does not necessarily equal .
-Here is said to be conjugate to if there exists an such that .
-There's a distinct similarity that may have some significance, or we may be able to reword […]
+Here a is said to be conjugate to b if there exists an such that .
+There’s a distinct similarity that may have some significance, or we may be able to reword […]

 This section is mostly about the Sylow Theorems.
 While these theorems assist in analyzing nonabelian finite groups Hungerford lacks examples in explaining these theorems.
 The biggest question then is how do the Sylow Theorems help understand nonabelian finite groups?